Faith & Service at St. Mary Catholic Schools

 Our Catholic-Christian faith calls us to be of service to others.
 Because this is an important aspect of following the teachings of Jesus, an emphasis on service is in integral part of daily life at SMCMS.
 This focus is based in scripture.
 Christ’s actions of service are examples to us all, and He said “I have come to serve, not to be served.”

-A minimum of 12 hours of documented service per year (at least three per school quarter) is required as part of a student’s religion grade.
-This requirement is counted as part of a student’s grade in religion class.
+A minimum of 12 hours of documented service per year (at least three per school quarter) is required as part of a student’s religion class requirements.

 Students are encouraged to participate in the numerous service projects organized by their home parishes, particularly at Thanksgiving and Christmas, and during Advent and Lent.